MinorMole/YouTube-DL-Suite/README.md

 4. Enjoy.

-- We recommend using authorization with referrer when download a large batch even on a public YouTube to prevent odd behavior from your address.
+> - We recommend using authorization with referrer when download a large batch even on a public YouTube to prevent a robotic checker on your address.
+> - Yes, with authorization you can download a member-only video or paid program.

 ## Feature